Aetiology/zordon/README.md

 ![zordan_image](https://upload.wikimedia.org/wikipedia/en/b/bc/Zordon_power_rangers.jpg)

 `zordon` provides simple low-level abstractions for zero-copy parsing and mutation.
+It is a no_std crate with alloc.

 `zordon` types allow a single mutable u8 buffer to be treated as a series of u8-u128, i8-i128 or [u8; _] values without the need to copy data in the original buffer.
 Setting, getting and